-While time series evidence is suggestive, in Table 3 we present estimates of equation (1) with tuition as the outcome to more closely link any tuition changes with underlying market shares.
+While time series evidence is suggestive, in table 8.3 we present estimates of equation (1) with tuition as the outcome in order to more closely link any tuition changes with underlying market shares.
 Because public tuition is not primarily determined by market competition, we focus on private institutions.
-Column 1 presents results for all private schools, while Columns 2 and 3 focus on private four-year and two-year institutions, respectively.
+Column 1 presents results for all private schools, while columns 2 and 3 focus on private four-year and two-year institutions, respectively.

-Surprisingly, we find little evidence that competition from online institutions lowers tuition in more concentrated markets.
-The coefficients in Column 1 are positive but are not statistically significant at even the 10% level.
-They suggest a small positive effect on average tuition of about 0.5 percent for a one standard deviation increase in the H-Index.
-There is a negative but not significant effect for private 2-year schools in column (3) that is very small in absolute value, while the results in Column 2 actually imply increases in private four-year tuition in more concentrated markets.
-Figure 7 shows event study estimates for nonselective private schools.
-These results show that private tuition increases as a function of 2000 market share after 2006, with all of the increases coming after 2009.
+Surprisingly, we find little evidence that competition from online institutions lowers tuition in more-concentrated markets.
+The coefficients in column 1 are positive but are not statistically significant at even the 10 percent level.
+They suggest a small positive effect on average tuition of about 0.5 percent for a one-standard-deviation increase in the Herfindahl index.
+There is a negative but not significant effect for private two-year schools in column 3 that is very small in absolute value, while the results in column 2 actually imply increases in private four-year tuition in more-concentrated markets.
+Figure 8.7 shows event study estimates for nonselective private schools.
+These results show that private tuition increases as a function of the 2000 market share after 2006, with all the increases coming after 2009.
 Furthermore, there is little evidence of pre-2006 differential trends in tuition that would lead to a bias in our estimates.